 When you are in Sparland, you'll notice that it is more blue-collar than most other communities in America.
 43.31% of Sparland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sparland is a village of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Sparland who work in healthcare (7.64%), management occupations (7.64%), and office and administrative support (7.01%).

-Being a small village, Sparland does not have a public transit system used by locals to get to and from work.
+Sparland is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Sparland is nearly on par with the US average for all cities of 21.84%: 18.25% of adults 25 and older in Sparland have a bachelor's degree or advanced degree.